roverwing/RoverWingHardware/docs/top/build-guide.rst

    RoverWing and remove the Feather board.

+1. Attach the standoffs to the RoverWing board

+2. Insert and solder the headers

-1. Solder wiring to the switch and insert the switch
+3. Solder wiring to the switch and insert the switch into the opening of the top

-2. Solder the graphics display

-3. Attach the standoffs to the RoverWing board

-4. Insert and solder the headers
+4. Remove the top and solder the graphics display

-5. Remove the top, , insert the Feather board, attach power and peripherals
+5. Plug  the Feather board into RoverWing; reattach peripherals

-6. Reattach the board and crew the standoff nuts.
+6. Reattach the top  and tighten the standoff nuts.

+7. Reconnect the battery